 If your rabbit starts to experience this behavior; stay close to them, speak to them in comforting tones, pet them and show them how much they mean to you; this is your last chance to say goodbye.

 Release of Bowels

-Another last symptom your rabbit will experience as dead approaches, is a sudden release of their bowels.
+Another last symptom your rabbit will experience as dead approaches is a sudden release of its bowels.

 What Are The Illness That Can Kill Your Rabbit

 A healthy rabbit will only breathe through its nose.
 If your rabbit is attempting to breathe through its mouth, it may be battling an upper airway disease.